Reachability and liveness in parametric timed automata: Liveness properties

 Let us show that there exists a parameter valuation for which the system contains at least one deadlock iff the 2-counter machine halts, which is undecidable~\cite{Minsky67}.
 Let us reason by cases on the valuations of $a^-$ and~$a^+$. \begin{enumerate} \item If $a^- > a^+$, the initial gadget cannot be passed, but thanks to the unguarded transitions to~$\lochaltprime$, all runs eventually end in $\lochaltprime$, from which the absence of deadlock is guaranteed by the unguarded self-loop.

 \item If $a^- < a^+$, the machine may not be properly simulated because some transitions do not occur at the right time and some run could reach \lochalt{} while the machine does not halt.
 Let us consider a run in the TA obtained with such a parameter valuation. \begin{enumerate} \item either this run is infinite and remains in the machine (\eg{} it loops infinitely through the increment, decrement and 0-test gadgets of our encoding).
-Then there is no deadlock. \item or this run would block in a gadget\dl{en fait, il faudrait dire quelque part au début que quand on dit que ça bloque, c'est en fait que ça bloquerait s'il n'y avait pas ces transitions mais qu'en fait ça ne bloque pas ;-)}\ea{finalement j'ai viré ta phrase car un relecteur ne la comprenait pas : ``(were it not for the unguarded transitions to $\lochaltprime{}$, due to a guard that cannot be satisfied)''}; in that case, thanks to the unguarded transitions to~$\lochaltprime$, this run can go to~\lochaltprime{}, from which it is deadlock-free. \item or this run reaches \lochalt{} (recall that the value of~$x$ is necessarily~0 when entering~\lochalt{}); from there, thanks to the upper transition in \cref{figure:EDemptiness-bLUPTA:final}, it can reach~\lochaltprime{}, from which it is again deadlock-free. \end{enumerate}
+Then there is no deadlock. \item or this run would block in a gadget ; in that case, thanks to the unguarded transitions to~$\lochaltprime$, this run can go to~\lochaltprime{}, from which it is deadlock-free. \item or this run reaches \lochalt{} (recall that the value of~$x$ is necessarily~0 when entering~\lochalt{}); from there, thanks to the upper transition in \cref{figure:EDemptiness-bLUPTA:final}, it can reach~\lochaltprime{}, from which it is again deadlock-free. \end{enumerate}

 \item If $a^- = a^+ = 0$, the machine may again not be properly simulated: again we could reach \lochalt{} while the machine does not halt.
 The situation is similar to the previous case ($a^- < a^+$) except that in~\lochalt{} a run has to take the lower transition in \cref{figure:EDemptiness-bLUPTA:final} to reach~\lochaltprime{}, from which it is again deadlock-free.